Code-Institute-Submissions/MS1-tartan-taps/README.md

         3. As a Frequent User, I want to be able to cancel / pause my subscription at any point.
         4. As a Frequent User, I want to be able to change the amount of beers I order each month.

+## Scope

+Based on the strategy goals that have been established, I have decided to incorporate a phased approach prioritising the most important information to less feasible concepts.
+This will allow me to manage my workload and build upon any feedback that I receive during the project.

+To begin with the first phase would be to create a minimum viable product (MVP).

+- ### Phase 1:
+    - A home page setting out what the website offers.
+    - A beer page showcasing what beers are avaialble.
+    - A breweries page to find out more information about each brewery.
+    - A Customise your crates page.
+    - A contact us page.

+I would then build upon the MVP to further engage the user.

+- ### Phase 2:
+    - Include interactive elements to engage the user (JavaScript knowledge not yet gained)
+    - Include a further option that the customer may select their beers individually.
+    - Create a Gift page, to allow users the option of a single purchase or gift subscription.

+I would then implement back end technologies (knowledge not yet gained).

+- ### Phase 3:
+    - Add a delivery and payments page.

+## Structure
 - ### Design
     - #### Colour Scheme
         - The main colours used are Navy and Tan, which has been dictated by the Tartan Taps logo.
 Tartan will be used in a minimalist way to be in keeping with the company name.
     - #### Typography
         - Cormorant SC will be used for headings and important information, in keeping with the company logo.
 Roboto will be utilised for the website content.
 Sans-serif will be used as a fallback, should there be an error with imported fonts.
     - #### Imagery
-        - Utilising bootstraps Jumotron the home page hero image is designed to catch the user's attention.
+        - Utilising bootstraps Jumbotron the home page hero image is designed to catch the user's attention.
 It has to be contemporary, striking, and directly related to what the company offers.

+## Skeleton
 - ### Wireframes
     I have created wireframes using Balsamiq for desktop, tablet and mobile devices.
     - Home Page Wireframe - [View](assets/wireframes/home-page-wireframe.pdf)